Helios-vmg/ONSlaught/trunk/README.txt

 suited to the use we make of it.
 <<The excerpt ends here.>>

-However, ONScripter has one MAJOR flaw: It does not support Unicode.
+However, ONScripter has one major flaw: It does not support Unicode.
 Like ONScripter's maintainer said, each language community needs to keep its own version of the engine.
 There's ONScripter-En, ONScripter-Ru, ONScripter-zh, etc.
 Each of these versions modifies the original engine in such a way that they're